craftercms/docs/source/system-administrators/upgrade/upgrading-in-context-editing.rst

 Previous macros you're using to render a collection (e.g. ``componentContainerAttr``, ``componentContainerAttr``, ``draggableComponent``) should be replaced with either :ref:`renderComponentCollection` or :ref:`renderRepeatGroup`.
-In case the new macros don't quite fit your use case, first, consider the reason why they don't and preferably update your app to work with these macros do.
+In case the new macros don't quite fit your use case, first, consider the reason why they don't and preferably update your app to work with these macros.
 In case of a valid complex scenario where these macros don't fit your use case, to enable XB you need to manually follow the necessary collection markup structure where you have an element representing the field itself, an element for each item in the collection and in the case of components, an element